encode/starlette/docs/third-party-packages.md

 Document your REST API built with Starlette by declaring OpenAPI (Swagger) schemas in YAML format in your endpoint's docstrings.

+### SpecTree

+<a href="https://github.com/0b01001001/spectree" target="_blank">GitHub</a>

+Generate OpenAPI spec document and validate request & response with Python annotations.
+Less boilerplate code(no need for YAML).

 ### Mangum

 <a href="https://github.com/erm/mangum" target="_blank">GitHub</a>